Rockefeller Center: Construction

 For the project, 228 buildings on the site were razed and some 4,000 tenants relocated.
 Demolition of the properties began in 1930.
 All of the buildings' leases had been bought by August 1931, though there were some tenants on the western and southeastern edges of the plot who refused to leave their property, and Rockefeller Center was built around these buildings.
-Excavation of the Sixth Avenue side of the complex began in July 1931, and construction on the first buildings, the Music Hall and Center Theatre, began later that year.
+Excavation of the Sixth Avenue side of the complex began in July 1931, and construction on the first buildings, Radio City Music Hall and the Center Theatre, began later that year.
 14,000,000 ft3 of Indiana Limestone were ordered for the project in December 1931, the largest such order at the time.

 The RKO Building was the first structure to be completed, in September 1932, followed by the Music Hall in December 1932 and the British Empire Building in April 1933.
 The RCA Building's opening was delayed from May 1 to mid-May because of a controversy over Man at the Crossroads, a painting in the building's lobby, which was later covered up and removed.
 A new street through the complex, Rockefeller Plaza, was constructed in stages between 1933 and 1937.
 The complex's famed Christmas tree in the center of the plaza was erected for the first time in December 1933, and the complex's Prometheus statue was constructed in May 1934.
 By July 1934, the complex had leased 80% of the available space in the six buildings that were already opened.

 Work on two more internationally themed retail buildings and a larger, 38-story, 512 ft "International Building", started in September 1934.
 One of the two small buildings was already rented to Italian interests.
 The final small building would have been rented by Germany, but Rockefeller ruled this out in 1934 after noticing National Socialist extremism from the country's government.
 The empty office site was downsized and became the "International Building North", rented by various international tenants.
 In April 1935, developers opened the International Building and its wings.

 The underground pedestrian mall and ramp system between 48th and 51st streets was finished in early May.
 In 1936, an ice skating rink replaced the unprofitable retail space on the lower plaza, below ground level.